Skip to Content

 The code above is fetched from GitHub repository.

-• The getClient method calls DatabaseEventsService.beginEmitting() to start emitting events. beginEmitting runs a setInterval that connects to Redis and periodically checks for new events.
+• The getClient method calls DatabaseEventsService.beginEmitting() to start emitting events.
+The beginEmitting function runs a setInterval that connects to Redis and periodically checks for new events.
 When a new event is found, it emits it via mitt .

 export type DBChange = { id: string; entityType: EntityType; date: string; type: "create" | "update" | "delete"; };